sammyschapps87/Data_Olympics/README.md

 **[Host City Table](https://github.com/sammyschapps87/Data_Olympics_proj_2/blob/main/Notebooks/Host%20City.ipynb)**
-- Historical Dataset from 1976-2008 was filtered to capture Host Cities and the year it was organized in
+- Historical Dataset from 1976-2008 was filtered to capture Host Cities and the year it was organized in.
-- Dropped NA as well as duplicate values to obtain unique values
+- Dropped NA as well as duplicate values to obtain unique values.
-- Historical Datasets and Tokyo 2021 Datasets were merged to create complete Host City table
+- Historical Datasets and Tokyo 2021 Datasets were merged to create complete Host City table.

 **[Events Table](https://github.com/sammyschapps87/Data_Olympics_proj_2/blob/main/Notebooks/events.ipynb)**
-- Newly introduced sports, events and discplines were not present in Historical dataset
+- Newly introduced sports, events and discplines were not present in Historical dataset.
-- Captured those events from web scraping and Tokyo olympics
+- Captured those events from web scraping and Tokyo olympics.
-- Events table was created by adding these disciplines and sports into single dataframe
+- Events table was created by adding these disciplines and sports into single dataframe.

 **[Countries Table](https://github.com/sammyschapps87/Data_Olympics_proj_2/blob/main/Notebooks/Countries.ipynb)**
 - Captured countries data from [Teams excel](https://github.com/sammyschapps87/Data_Olympics_proj_2/blob/main/Data_Sets/Tokyo_2020/Teams.xlsx) and historical summer olympics
-- Filtered data to capture countries with country codes
+- Filtered data to capture countries with country codes.
-- Transformed two columns (NOC, Country) into single column to concatenate two datasets
+- Transformed two columns (NOC, Country) into single column to concatenate two datasets.
-- Dropped duplicates and transfromed country names if changed from past
+- Dropped duplicates and transfromed country names if changed from past.
-- Newly introduced countries were identified, captured and added to the table
+- Newly introduced countries were identified, captured and added to the table.

 **[Medals Table](https://github.com/sammyschapps87/Data_Olympics_proj_2/blob/main/Notebooks/Medal%20Winners.ipynb)**
+- Intention of this table was to create a record of medal winner countries from 1976 to 2021.
+- Data was collected from two dataframes and was grouped by year and country.
+- Medal information was then transfromed from rows to columns to display medals won by each country every olympic.
+- NAs were replaced with zeroes, floats to integers.
+- Medal counts were then categorized and summarized into one table.

 **[Event Winners](https://github.com/sammyschapps87/Data_Olympics_proj_2/blob/main/Notebooks/Event%20Winners.ipynb)**